 - 1. Every semester - 2.
 During each semester using exams, discussions, research projects, etc. - Alumni survey will be done every two years.
-This began in the Fall of 2015
+This began in the Fall of 2015.
+After the Fall of 2021, the survey will be done every three years.

-4. Data will be analyzed in the summer for the previous academic year: Summer, Fall, & Spring
+Data will be analyzed in the summer for the previous academic year: Summer, Fall, & Spring